unepwcmc/NRT/server/ApiReadme.md

 Show the metadata for a given indicator (IDs can be retrieved from the /api/indicators route)

+### GET - /api/indicators/:id/fat

+Returns the indicator metadata and also its nested 'page' component, including indicator narratives.

 ### GET - /api/indicators/:id/headlines

 Lists the headline figures for a given indicator (IDs can be retrieved from the /api/indicators route)